arulalant/txt2ipa/README.md

 txt2ipa
 =======

-Unicode text to ipa convertor
+Unicode text to ipa converter

 This script will convert any long unicode sentences (many word strings) into International Phonetic Alphabet (IPA)